-Your game must meet the playability requirements before you are able to release it on Google Play Games on PC.
-Once the game is on the platform you can work towards full certification by adding platform features that delight players such as seamless continuity of play, platform input controls and improved performance.
-This document outlines the basic playability and certification requirements.
+Your game must meet playability requirements before you can release the game on Google Play Games on PC.
+Once the game is on the platform, you can work toward full certification by adding platform features that delight players, such as seamless continuity of play, platform input controls, and improved performance.

 Playability Requirements